OpenVPN/openvpn/CONTRIBUTING.rst

 Patches should be written against the Git "master" branch.
 Some patches may get backported to a release branch.

-We do not currently accept GitHub pull requests for the core OpenVPN project.
-Instead, all patches must be sent to "openvpn-devel" mailing list for review:
+The preferred procedure to send patches to the "openvpn-devel" mailing list:

 - https://lists.sourceforge.net/lists/listinfo/openvpn-devel

+While we do not merge GitHub pull requests as-is, we do allow their use for code review purposes.
+After the patch has been ACKed (reviewed and accepted), it must be sent to the mailing list.
+This last step does not necessarily need to be done by the patch author, although that is definitely recommended.

-The subject line should preferably be prefixed with [PATCH].
+When sending patches to "openvpn-devel" the subject line should be prefixed with [PATCH].
 To avoid merging issues the patches should be generated with git-format-patch or sent using git-send-email.
 Try to split large patches into small, atomic pieces to make reviews easier.

 If you want quick feedback on a patch before sending it to openvpn-devel mailing list, you can visit the #openvpn-devel channel on irc.freenode.net.
 Note that